Thursday, May 2, 2024

 -- Yottam Ottolenghi

 There is a reason why this post, which focuses on an Arabic dish, begins with a quote from an Israeli-born, British chef.
 The name of this dish, arayes, is the plural word for "bride" in Arabic.
 Some say the name is a reference to the "marriage" of the meat mixture with pita bread.
-An alternate explanation, offered by cookbook author Reem Kassis, is that that "the culinary world of the Levant draws upon this poetic imagery."
+An alternate explanation, offered by cookbook author Reem Kassis, is that "the culinary world of the Levant draws upon this poetic imagery."
 The culinary imagery painted by the combination of crispy pita bread and the rich meat mixture, results in a dish that is as beautiful as a bride.

 The key to arayes is balance.
 One needs the right pita bread.
 (I realized this fact during the process of making this dish, because I think the bread I used was too thin and broke easily as I tried to stuff the pita.)
 There must also be an equilibrium between the bread and the meat.
 In doing research for this post, I found that there were a range of arayes, some thickly stuffed with meat and others that were more thinly stuffed.
 From what I could tell, the more thinly stuffed arayes are the more traditional way to prepare the dish.
 This is a point that draws support from Reem Kassis, who described arayes as "pita bread spread with a thin layer of spiced meat...."